 The course begins with an overview of contemporary interdisciplinary discussions about social justice and social equality and proceeds with more specialised studies, in which the students read and discuss a selection of predominant theoretical works from different disciplines, e.g. political science, sociology, anthropology, development studies and gender studies.
 This is followed by the main part of the course, in which the students study different examples of research in Asian Studies in which the theoretical perspectives are applied and/or queried or in which they could be put to use.
 The students use course assignments, group work and seminar discussions to practise their ability to critically assess the applicability of a certain theory to different empirical examples, and to design theoretically relevant studies.

-Will open for late applications on July 16.
+Open for late applications.
 Applications should be made via antagning.se

 Course code: COSM36